secretlifeof/juhuui/README.md

 [![gzip size](http://img.badgesize.io/https://unpkg.com/juhuui/dist/juhuui.umd.js?compression=gzip&label=gzip)](http://npm.im/juhuui)
 [![brotli size](http://img.badgesize.io/https://unpkg.com/juhuui/dist/juhuui.umd.js?compression=brotli&label=brotli)](http://npm.im/juhuui)

+# ⚠️ DEPRECATED ⚠️

+It was a fun experience trying to create this library, but it does not fill a space.
+There are more innovative libraries out there than this.
+Like [compiled-css](https://github.com/atlassian-labs/compiled) or [vanilla-extract](https://github.com/seek-oss/vanilla-extract).

 ### UI tool intended for design systems

 I made this tool wanting the best (very objective) of Styled-Components, Chakra-UI but with atomic CSS (single purpose classes).
 You can merge, nest and create variants.